-EVENT CLOSED-

 BUSINESSES & ORGANIZATIONS

-It’s come to my attention that other businesses & organizations are “piggybacking” on my Santa Letter event as an activity for their own various holiday events.
+It’s come to my attention that other businesses & organizations are piggybacking on my Santa Letter event as an activity for their own holiday events.
 This has brought up a concerning gray-area as to how this event is being used.

-While my “Letters to Santa” event was created to spark holiday magic throughout our community, it was never designed for other businesses and organizations to use it as an activity for their own events.
-It was designed specifically for individual families of our community to use.
+While my “Letters to Santa” event was started to spark holiday magic throughout our community, this event was specifically designed for individual families.
+It was not designed for mass amounts of letters coming in from other folks’ events.
 I know we’re all just doing our best to provide holiday joy for our community, but I’m finding it necessary to share a few important behind the scene details of this “free” event:

 The letters that are sent out to each recipient are dreamed up, designed, hand written, filled with “envelope sized goodies,” and paid for out of pocket by one person.
 I wish I had the resources to shoulder the time requirements and costs to reply to mass amounts of children across our community.
 What a blessing that would be!
 But as a free event hosted by a sole proprietor, my available time, funds for materials and postage, are very limited every year.
 Especially as postage costs rise constantly, creeping dangerously close to $1 per stamp.